Medical Professionals Aspect Ratio 1200 384

 Our Investigational Program

-Our proprietary approach genetically modifies healthy donor HSCs to remove select cell surface targets that are shared between healthy blood cells and cancer cells.
+Our proprietary approach genetically modifies healthy donor HSCs to remove select cell surface proteins that are shared between healthy blood cells and cancer cells.
 This would enable targeted therapies to destroy cancer cells selectively while preserving healthy blood cells.

 Clinical Trials